Plein soleil

 Little does he know that just inside the restaurant an opposite picture awaits him.
 We never see him find out about Philippe’s decaying body with the angry-looking hand poking through the canvas, but in the kitchen where the police are hiding, an open oven burns with hellfire.
 With this we know all we need to know, and the story closes.

-The constant correlation between settings and emotions makes Plein soleil a kind of cinematic version of an opera, where the visuals assume music’s role in reflecting the characters’ inner experience and giving resonance to the drama.
-The technique also fits the movie’s argument – if environment and drama are so closely intertwined, the audience should feel more acutely the almost inevitable bond between wealth and corruption.
+The consistent correlation between settings and emotions makes Plein soleil operatic.
+The visuals assume music’s role, reflecting the characters’ inner experience and giving resonance to the drama.
+The technique also fits the movie’s argument.
+If environment and drama are so closely intertwined, the audience should feel more acutely the almost inevitable bond between wealth and corruption.

 CONNECTIONS: